Santa Fe Elementary School in Peoria evacuated - NewsBreak

 This morning, about 700 students evacuated the Santa Fe Elementary School campus due to challenges with the HVAC system, Peoria Unified officials said.

-Spokeswoman Danielle Airey said because of rising temperatures, it was not safe for students to remain on campus.
+Spokeswoman Danielle Airey said that due to rising temperatures, it was not safe for students to remain on campus.

 Santa Fe Elementary School students were taken to a cool space at Christ’s Church of the Valley, 7007 W. Happy Valley Road.